gerardnaughton7/GraphTheoryProject/README.md

 ## Design Strategy <a name = "strategy"></a>

-After figuring out what data need to be stored I moved on to the design.
+After figuring out what data needed to be stored I moved on to the design.

 So for each piece of data to be stored it would be stored as a specific type of node.
-For Example: Student would represent the type of node.
+For Example: Student would represent that type of node.
 Then each Student node would contain attributes.
 For my Student node I gave it 2 attributes, Name and Group.
 These would represent the students name and which group they belong to.

-To help me understand what attributes I needed and I used a very handy Arrow tool by apcjones.
+To help me understand what attributes I needed, I used a very handy Arrow tool by apcjones.
 This helped me visualise the nodes and how each one would relate to each other.
 Which in turn helped me figure out the node relationships.
 Here is a image of apcjones design.

 ![alt text](DatabaseDesign2.PNG)